 One of the most traditional and popular seasonings for boiled crawfish is the Louisiana-style seasoning mix.
 This seasoning typically includes a combination of paprika, cayenne pepper, garlic powder, onion powder, black pepper, and salt.
 To season the boiled crawfish, sprinkle the seasoning mix generously over the hot crawfish and toss them well to ensure even distribution.

-See also How to cook chicken breast in crock pot for shredding
+See also How long to cook steak in air fryer medium-well

 2. Buttery Garlic Seasoning